Many people don’t realize that there is a difference between anal fissures and hemorrhoids.

 An anal fissure is a tear in the actual skin portion that surrounds the rectum where as a hemorrhoid is a vein that has become swollen in the lower rectum, or anal canal.

 They are both quite common and most heal with treatments that can be done at home.

 They can affect people of all ages and by the age of 50 at least half of the adult population has had a least one hemorrhoid.
 Women are particularly susceptible to either condition when they are going through childbirth.
-This is due to the increased pressure in the pelvic area, especially during the last six months.
+This is due to the increased pressure in the pelvic area, especially during the last six months of their pregnancy.

 In the case of anal fissures, these may develop when trying to pass a large stool.
 The stretching can cause injury to the rectum and a tear, or anal fissure may occur.
 Diarrhea that is persistent or trauma to the area may also cause fissures, as well as irritable bowel disease.
-Fissures cause stinging, burning and sharp pain when going to the bathroom and the usual treatment is to reduce constipation problems so that less trauma occurs to the skin around the rectum.
-Over time the fissure will disappear on its own, but if it persists a doctor should be consulted.
+Fissures cause stinging, burning and sharp pain during and after going to the bathroom.
+The usual treatment is to reduce constipation problems so that less trauma occurs to the skin around the rectum.
+Over time anal fissures can heal on their own, but if it persists a doctor should be consulted.